cedricg-mirror/reflexions/README.md

 # Understanding the log format

-Analyzed code behavior is logged, without surprise, in a chronological order.
+Analysed code behavior is logged, without surprise, in a chronological order.

 * **Typical log entry** :